apigee/apijam/Labs/Core/Lab 4 API Security - Securing APIs with API Keys/README.md

 * [API Product](http://docs.apigee.com/developer-services/content/what-api-product)

+In addition, you will add [CORS functionality](https://docs.apigee.com/api-platform/develop/adding-cors-support-api-proxy) to your proxy so that your API can be called from the developer portal we will be adding later.

 # Pre-requisites

 For this lab, you will need an API Proxy that is not currently secured.
 If you do not have an API Proxy available for this lab, revisit the lab "API Design : Create a Reverse Proxy with OpenAPI Specification" and then return here to complete these steps.